January 17, 2021 ~ Sh BO. M SIGAH.

 At this point, the cycle of the weekly Sabbath Torah readings is completed, and immediately a new cycle begins.

 This day is also known as Simhat Torah, rejoicing in the Law.
 Unrestrained dancing with the Torah is accompanied with singing takes place.
-The Tebah is encircled seven times in a ceremony known as "Haqafot".
+The Tebah is encircled seven times in a ceremony known as "Hakafot".
 Children of all ages participate.
 Candies, goodies, toys, and flags are generously distributed to children, thus instilling in them a love of Torah and of this holiday.
 The children overflow the Synagogues.
 Every inch of space is occupied.

 Section | Pizmon | Page | Song | Commentary | Recordings | Application |